aleskxyz/reality-ezpz/README.md

 This script:
 * Installs docker with compose plugin in your server
-* Generates docker-compose.yml and reality (xray) configuration
+* Generates docker-compose.yml and reality configuration
 * Create Cloudflare warp account and configure warp as outbound
 * Generates client configuration string and QRcode

 Features:
 * Generates client configuration string
 * Generates client configuration QRcode
+* You can choose between xray or sing-box core
+* You can use a Text-based user interface (TUI)
+* You can create multiple user accounts
 * You can regenerate configuration and keys
 * You can change SNI domain
 * You can change transport protocol